Anton

 comparatively good summer there came days of continual rain, and on the 14th

 of September Chekhov went away to Yalta.
-He had to choose between Nice and Yalta.
-He did not want
+He had to choose between Nice and Chekhov obtained a

 piece of land at Autka, and the same autumn began building.
 He spent whole